TamaTamaGoGo/MinecraftScriptForRasPi/README.md

-# MinecraftForRasPi
+# MinecraftScriptForRasPi
-That’s sub Repository to MCRPi.
+This is sub Repository to MCRPi.

 Download Script and some core settings repository